-Saturday morning from 6:15-7:15am in the Gazebo at the Springdale Town Park next to the Community Center located at 126 Lion Boulevard in Springdale.
-You MUST have a reservation for late registration.
-NO walk-ups please!
+Saturday morning at 7:15am in the Gazebo at the Springdale Town Park next to the Community Center located at 126 Lion Boulevard in Springdale.

-Note – Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 5 days before the event.
-However, we can’t guarantee that the route sheet will be 100% accurate.
-Though not anticipated, last-minute routing changes may be required.
+Note – Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 2 days before the event.
 Links to the RideWithGPS.com maps and download files are below.
 PLEASE NOTE: The RideWithGPS.com website often exaggerates the accumulated climbing; so please don’t be deterred by what that site says about the climbing.

 Generally speaking, the route is a lollipop-shaped course starting in Springdale, UT at the Town Park on Lion Boulevard.
 From there you’ll ride out to Highway 9 and take that about 20 miles then turn right only UT-17.
 You’ll ride through Toquerville then hang a right on Old Highway 91 and pass through Leeds on your way to UT-318 and Quail Creek State Park.
 Then you’ll hang a left on Highway 9, and make your way to Sand Hollow Road where you’ll do ride a beautiful loop about Sand Hollow Reservoir and into Hurricane.
 Then you’ll take Highway 9 back to Springdale.
 It’s 77 miles for the main course, with about 3,800′ of climbing.

-For those who want to make it a full century, after checking in at the finish line and enjoying some refreshments, you’ll do the “bonus miles” into Zion National Park.
+For those who want to make it a full century, you’ll do the “bonus miles” into Zion National Park.
 You’ll ride a lovely bike path to Zion Canyon Road, and do the out-and-back to the Temple of Sinawava.
 You can refill your water bottles at the end of the road before heading back.
 We highly recommend the bonus miles.
 It’s a gentle climb into the park, and mostly downhill all the way back!
 If you don’t already have a National Parks Pass or a Zion Pass, you can buy one at the gate for $12.
 It’s good for a week.

 Click here to view a route map and download-able GPS files.